0yenAI/agent2agent/README.en.md

 - **Python**: 3.12 or later
 - **uv**: Must be [installed](https://astral.sh/uv/install.sh).
 - **Ollama**: The latest version must be installed and the service running.
+  - **Important**: The context size (number of tokens) of Ollama models varies depending on the model used.
+If the "Timeout (seconds)" setting or the internal `num_ctx` and `num_predict` values exceed the model's maximum token limit, the application may crash or behave unexpectedly.
+Please check the recommended context size for your Ollama model and set appropriate values.

 ## 🚀 Setup & Launch